 Requirement Method of inspection Reason for failure Permanently powered equipment is: Visual inspection.
-Permanently powered equipment is: marked ExM (or better) when mounted outside of the cab not Ex marked appropriately for its location (in or outside the cab) marked ExN (or better) when mounted inside the cab not provided with a certificate in accordance with Annex B provided with a certificate in accordance with Annex B not fed via a fuse known to be Ex marked fed via an Ex marked appropriately rated fuse or barrier unit not fed by a distinguishable or clearly marked dedicated cable fed by a distinguishable or clearly marked dedicated cable
+Permanently powered equipment is: • marked Ex mb (or better) when mounted outside of the cab The existing ExM shall be replaced by • not Ex marked appropriately for its location (in or outside the cab) • marked ExN (or better) when mounted inside the cab EX Mb (or better) ( Note: Ex Mc is insufficient as it is • not provided with a certificate in accordance with Annex B • provided with a certificate in accordance with Annex B only rated for Zone 2; permanently energized equipment outside the cab not fed via a fuse known to be Ex marked • fed via an Ex marked appropriately rated fuse or barrier unit requires Zone 1 according to ADR 9.7.8.2). not fed by a distinguishable or clearly marked dedicated cable fed by a distinguishable or clearly marked dedicated cable